uc-carpentries/Data-Managment-and-R-for-Social_Scientists/_episodes/04-quality-assurance.md

 Your data table will now not allow you to enter a value that violates the data validation rule you have created.
-To test this out, try to enter a new value into the `num_membrs` column that is not valid.
+To test this out, try to enter a new value into the `no_membrs` column that is not valid.
 The following error box will appear:

 ![Image of error message for inputing invalid data](../fig/error-invalid-data.png)